 As I am ending up where I would never have chosen to go of my own accord, I am tasting a love, joy and peace beyond measure in the arms of my Jesus, through every trial that comes my way.
 By the grace of God, I am getting to know the One who knows me better than I know myself, the One I now experientially know to be faithful to His every Word.

-In returning to my stronghold of hope, He – Jesus – has given me a double portion.
-He has opened my eyes by faith to see His face reflected in those He has set before me.
-He has turned me toward Himself, lifting the veil that once covered my face and heart, that I and others might now behold His unfading glory in our midst, as He transforms me, from glory to glory.
+In my Abba Father returning me to my stronghold of hope (Jesus), He has been pouring out a double portion of blessings.
+God has opened my eyes by faith to see Christ’s face reflected in myself and in those He has set before me.
+He has turned me back toward Himself, reminding me that He has already lifted the veil that once covered over His beauty glowing in me.

 I believe, when Aaron’s staff budded, it did so, not to declare Aaron’s superiority above those who were jealous of his setting apart.
 No, it did so to silence the accusations of the enemy against the elect of God and to remind Aaron’s brothers and sisters that no one comes to the Father, except through the living and breathing Word of God who sets each one of us apart according to His purposes.
 For, “Who shall bring any charge against God’s elect?
 It is God who justifies.”
 (Romans 8:33, ESV).

 Aaron’s and Moses’ holiness became visible, not just in the budding staff, but also in the incense Moses called Aaron to burn before the LORD amongst his dying people.
 As he burnt that incense, it brought a halt to the plague killing his rebellious brothers and sisters in the LORD.
-Faith was rewarded in his people’s obedience to the LORD’s direction, as His rod and staff comforted them in the valley of the shadow of death.
+Faith was rewarded in his brethren’s obedience to the LORD’s direction, as God’s rod and staff comforted them all in the valley of the shadow of death.

 But it was never Aaron’s and Moses’ own perfecting work that halted that plague.
 As Moses said in Numbers 16:28 (ESV) “By this you shall know that the Lord has sent me to do all these works, for I have not done them of my own will.
 It was the Holy Word sprouting in them, as the Word accomplished what He was sent to do.
 For, whenever anyone turns to the Lord, the veil is taken away (2 Corinthians 3:16, ESV) to reveal Jesus and His holiness in our midst.